C4Coin/crowdsale-contracts/README.md

     - Price per share

-        Priced in USD with a fixed ETH to USD conversion rate determined by the company at the start of the crowdsale.
+        Priced in USD denominated cents with a fixed ETH to USD conversion rate determined by the company at the start of the crowdsale, and which can be updated at any time by the company.

     - Nature of securities